 After a six year hiatus, the parade was restarted in 1970 by a community group which called itself GAIN, for “Getting Active in Northside”.
-It has been an annual event every July 4th for the 40 years since then.
+It has been an annual event every July 4th since then.

 Steven Bloomfield & Ken Schon, Developers of the American Can Building

 Tim Jeckering, President of Northside Community Council, Architect, Northside Visionary

 The Blase Brothers, Shake-It owners, long-time promoters of Northside and Cincinnati music scene

 Vicki Fleischer, community volunteer, founder and webmistress of Northside e-newsletter Bits & Pieces, and long-time member of Northsidian Ladies Auxilliary Lawnchair Brigade, and Robert Sala, Northside architectural firm owner, Northside Business Association (president 2003-2008, vice president 2000-2002), Cincinnati Northside Community Urban Redevelopment Corporation (past board member)

 Mary Kroner and Mary Ann Meehan, community event organizers, coordinators of Northside Fourth of July Parade 1997-2001

 Shirley Copeland, long-time employee of Northside White Castle, and Worley Rodehaver, Media Associates/Metro Neighbors newspaper publisher